mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Update for the leaf if there are no Removes.
 If there are multiple Add proposals for the same client, the committer again chooses one to include and considers the rest invalid.
-Similarly, if there are multiple proposals to re-initialize the group, the client chooses one and includes it in the group.
+Similarly, if there are multiple proposals to re-initialize the group, the client MUST choose at most one and include it in the commit.

 The Commit MUST NOT combine proposals sent within different epochs.
 In the event that a valid proposal is omitted from the next Commit, the sender of the